-- 1. Matters related to Significant Accounting Policies

-- (1) Valuation basis and method for securities

-- Held-to-maturity debt securities

-- Investments in subsidiaries and
+- 1. Matters related to Significant Accounting Policies - (1) Valuation basis and method for securities - Held-to-maturity debt securities - Investments in subsidiaries and associated companies - Available-for-sale securities (with market price)

-- associated companies

-- Available-for-sale securities

 Stated at amortized cost.

 Stated at cost determined by the movingaverage method.